Times Spent Outdoors: Priceless!

 Conservation Purposes

 Hatcheries across the 50 states have also evolved to produce native species for conservation purposes.
-The Arizona Game and Fish Department, for example, propagates nine native fish species for conservation purposes.
+The Arizona Game And Fish Department, for example, propagates nine native fish species for conservation purposes.
 These stockings have led to multiple cases of reducing the need for further Endangered Species Act regulations and cases where hatcheries are the only reason some species are still found in the wild.

 To date, more than one million razorback suckers (xyrauchen texanus) have been stocked in the lower Colorado River by state and federal hatcheries, ensuring the continued existence of these fish in their native waters.